Iago is motivated by the desire to

 In act 3 scene 3 Othello demands ocular proof, Iago brings out the handkerchief, the magical symbol of Othello's manhood and source of his jealousy:

-I know not that; but such a handkerchief--
+that; but such a handkerchief--

 I am sure it was your wife's--did I to-day